 There are a few things that you will learn once you immerse yourself in the acting field.
 The way you behave while on camera is essential and can either act as a deal maker or a deal-breaker.
 Unfortunately, this is an area that most actors find challenging.
-Therefore, in this article, we will discuss how you can avoid looking at the camera while acting.
+Follow these tips on how you can avoid looking at the camera while acting:

 - Make eye contact with your fellow actor.